wp-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Changelog ==

+= 0.1.7 =
+* Significantly improved the database access to evaluate the order value.
 = 0.1.6 =
 * Added some PHP code to the tracking tag as recommended by Google.
 = 0.1.5 =